MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/Data Protection.md

 also see [[Encryption]]
 Data protection refers to the processes, policies, and technologies used to safeguard personal and sensitive information from unauthorized access, use, disclosure, alteration, or destruction.
-It plays a crucial role in maintaining privacy, confidentiality, and integrity of data in various forms, including digital and physical records.
+It plays a crucial role in maintaining privacy, [[confidentiality]], and integrity of data in various forms, including digital and physical records.

 ## Key Principles